stateful/vscode-runme/CONTRIBUTING.md

 ### Debug Project

-To run the extension in a development version of VS Code open [src/extension/extension.ts](src/extension/extension.ts) inside VSCode, press `F5` or `Ctrl+Shift+D` and then select `Run Extension` from the dropdown.
+To run the extension in a new Extension Development Host window of VS Code open [src/extension/extension.ts](src/extension/extension.ts) inside VSCode, press `F5` or `Ctrl+Shift+D` and then select `Run Extension` from the dropdown.

 ### Build Project